kgayvert/PrOCTOR/README.md

 - Change individual features using manually entered values *
 - Change individual features by clicking new value on barplot *

-\* Change other correlated feature values along with selected feature (set to default)
+\* Change other correlated feature values along with selected feature (default set off)

 #######################
 ### Tasks In-Progress #